omar-a-007/CS100-OfflineLibrary/README.md

  * Following succesful login, users will be presented a menu from which they will be able to access (view) their catalog or modify (add/edit/remove) entries within their catalog.

  ### Design Patterns
- Strategy: The strategy design pattern will allow us to implement multiple algorithims that are dynamically selected based on criteria such as type of media or display constraints.
+ **Strategy**: The strategy design pattern will allow us to implement multiple algorithims that are dynamically selected based on criteria such as type of media or display constraints.
 For instance, when searching or sorting varied media, we will be able to utilize the strategy pattern so that the correct algorithm is used at runtime.

- Facade: The Facade design pattern will allow us to encapsulate the more complex or low level operations of the library, keeping the interface offered to the end user simple and intuitive.
+ **Facade**: The Facade design pattern will allow us to encapsulate the more complex or low level operations of the library, keeping the interface offered to the end user simple and intuitive.
 The more complex subsystems of the program will essentially be hidden away.

  > ## Phase II
  > In addition to completing the "Class Diagram" section below, you will need to